Sam-Winkler/Sherpa/readme.md

 ## Sherpa

-Sherpa is a tool designed to create guide line layouts similar to the feature in Photoshop.
+Sherpa is a tool for After Effects designed to create guide line layouts similar to the feature in Photoshop.

 Users can define a number of equally spaced guide lines or guide lines based on preferred margins.